Registering Products in App Store

-Before you can register new products available to the in-app purchasing service, you need to register your application in iTunes Connect. iTunes Connect is the place where you register an app when you want to submit it to the Apple iOS App Store.
+Before you can register new products available to the in-app purchasing service, you need to register your application in App Store Connect.
+App Store Connect is the place where you register an app when you want to submit it to the Apple iOS App Store.

-Start by going to iTunes Connect and logging in.
-Once logged in open the Manage your Apps link.
-If you have already registered your app here, you can skip the registration step, otherwise click the Add New App button in the top left corner of the page.
+Start by going to App Store Connect and logging in.
+Once logged in open the My Apps link that will take you to Apps page.
+If you have already registered your app here, you can skip the registration step, otherwise click the plus button and select New App in the top left corner of the page.

 Select iOS App and then proceed to fill out the required information on the next page.
 When you get to the Bundle ID section select the unique App ID we created in the previous steps.